Profiles

 Research Interests

-Erik von Schwerin's research interests include Deterministic and stochastic differential equations, Computations with uncertainty, Error control and adaptivity, Systematic coarse graining, Hybrid modeling, and Multiscale methods.
+Erik von Schwerin's research interests include Deterministic and stochastic differential equations, Computations with uncertainty, Error control and adaptivity, Systematic coarse graining, Stochastic optimal control, Hybrid modeling, and Multiscale methods.

 Education